top of page

 Welcome.

-I am also a scholar, speaker, and embodied teacher dedicated to co-creating knowledge that might foster practical and spiritual regeneration between humans and the more-than-human world.
+I am dedicated to co-creating knowledge that fosters practical and spiritual regeneration between humans and the more-than-human world.
 I work through a decolonizing and trauma-informed lens, and I seek to amplify the voices of BIPOC and 2SLGBTQQIA+ people.

 My work with and for Indigenous communities deeply informs my evolving sense of identity, belonging, and relational accountability.
 Remembering and reclaiming my own Celtic ancestral wisdom, our language, and our storylines has gifted me with an unfolding critical spirituality that serves both my art and activism.